BICYCLE RACE

 Milton Bradley Company, USA, 1910

 Classic small game by Milton Bradley.
-It measures 17 x 17 cms and is dated (as of 1910) in Alex G. Malloy's "American Games.
+It measures 17 x 17 cm and is dated (as of 1910) in Alex G. Malloy's "American Games.
 Comprehensive Collector's Guide".

-I have two different copies of the game, unfortunately none of the in good condition.
+I have two different copies of the game, unfortunately none of them in good condition.
 One is the box you see above, in which was a spinner numbered 1 to 4.
-Of the second game I only have the lid of the box (with rules on the back), the board (which used to be the bottom of the box), and a spinner numbered 1 to six.
+Of the second game I only have the lid of the box (with rules on the back), the board (which used to be the bottom of the box), and a spinner numbered 1 to 6.

-Both the board is identical in both games I have.
-By the way, You can print it and play.
+The board is identical in both games I have.
+Feel free to print it and play.
 You welcome ;-)

 Here are the spinners.